-Irving Rusinow made films for Encyclopaedia Britannica Films (EBF), where he specialized in subjects related to education and schools.
+Irving Rusinow made films for companies including Encyclopaedia Britannica Films (EBF), where he specialized in subjects related to education and schools.
 We are trying to complete his biography and filmography, so please contact us if you can add information to this page.

 Rusinow was born in Detroit on October 11, 1914, and later attended the University of Chicago.
 Prior to working for EBF, Rusinow was a photographer, and a colleague of Dorothy Lange, making documentary photos for the Bureau of Agricultural Economics.
 He later made films for the Office of Inter-American Affairs, and was film director in the office of information of the Department of Agriculture.
 He founded his own company, Irving Rusinow Film Productions, in 1959.
 He passed away on August 2, 1990.